Radical Prostatectomy - Fast Continence Recovery

 The following material presents an early continence recovery after open radical prostatectomy.
 Consequences of the radical prostatectomy on the static system of the pelvis include: posterior raphe break - loss of the posterior support for an effective urethro-sphincter contraction; 2.
 Urethro-sphincter retraction and shortening; 3.
 Perineal prolapse and distal sliding of the urethro-sphincter complex.
 Aims and steps of the surgical technique: 1.
 Restore urethral lenght suturing the urethra to the bladder.
 2. Rebuild posterior fibrous septum suturing the median raphe to the residual Denonvillier's fascia.
 3. Replace urethro-sphincter complex in the correct anatomical position.

-tags: incontinence radical prostatectomy prostatectomy
+tags: incontinence prostatectomy radical prostatectomy

 This user also sharing